-In every process of admission evaluation are some special cases to consider.
-The following are criteria for the Graduate Committee and the Department to consider when evaluating the admission of students in exceptional cases.
-To be considered exceptional, the student cannot have a GPA less than 2.8, and also, they must meet 3 of the following 4 points:
+In every process of admission evaluation, some special cases are considered.
+The following are criteria for the Graduate Committee and Department to consider when evaluating the admission of students in exceptional cases, when the GPS or GPA is less than 3.0 but no less than 2.5.
+Applicants must meet three (3) of the following four (4) criteria:

-- 1. Author or Co-Author of a peer-reviewed journal publication. - 2.
-Evidence of scientific trajectory of excellence and/or experience in the Pharmaceutical industry, Biotechnology, or a Medical Technology Certificate; with at least one (1) year of experience with good references, clearly defined and documented.
-The Department must have direct knowledge of those experiences. - Availability and commitment of a Faculty in the department interested in the student.
+- 1. Author or Co-Author of a publication in a peer-reviewed journal - 2.
+Evidence of scientific trajectory of excellence and/or experience in Academia or research institute, the Pharmaceutical industry, Biotechnology, or a Medical Technology Certificate; with at least one (1) year of experience with good references, clearly defined and documented.
+The Department must have direct knowledge of those experiences, or the applicant must submit evidence to document them. - 3.
+Availability and commitment of a faculty member in the department interested in mentoring the student.
 The Mentor must have space, resources, and evidence of sufficient funds to support the student's training and project. - 4.
 Academic development over time (course grades over the years) evidencing grade improvement.

-C. Program Reclassifications or Transfers:
+C. Program Reclassifications or-Transfers: